mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

     Make sure to call this code from a [project plugin](https://www.jetbrains.com/help/mps/plugin.html#custompluginparts(projectplugin,applicationplugin)).

 !!! question "How do you display a message in the status bar? (left bottom corner)"
-    Note: the message might not be visible by calling from the console, because the rebuild of the model already shows a message:
+    Note: the message might not be visible when executing the code from the console, because the rebuild of the model overrides it with a new message:
     `WindowManager.getInstance().getStatusBar(ProjectHelper.toIdeaProject(#project))`

 !!! question "How can I register an IntelliJ extension?"